LordNiggle/NigglesHell/README.md

 ### Characters
 WX-78 actually takes considerable damage in the rain

-Maxwell's Shadow Fighters will no longer kite and attack more often
+Maxwell's Shadow Fighters have 175 HP, tank instead of kite, and have an attack period of 1

 ### New Content